tobybreckon/zed-opencv-native-python/README.md

 python3 ./zed-stereo.py --serial SERIAL --camera_to_use 1
 ```

-Example will retrieve camera calibration from manufacturer's on-line calibration site and write to file as ``` zed-cam-sn-SERIA.conf```
+Example will retrieve camera calibration from manufacturer's on-line calibration site and write to file as ``` zed-cam-sn-SERIAL.conf```

-In general example can be used as follows:
+In general, this example can be used as follows:

 ```
 usage: zed-stereo.py [-h] [-c CAMERA_TO_USE] [-s SERIAL] [-cf CONFIG_FILE]